qdrant/landing_page/qdrant-landing/content/documentation/examples/natural-language-search-oracle-cloud-infrastructure-cohere-langchain.md

 export QDRANT_API_KEY="your-api-key"
 ```

-*Optional:* You can also configure LangSmith, which will help us trace, monitor and debug LangChain applications.
+*Optional:* Whenever you use LangChain, you can also [configure LangSmith](https://docs.smith.langchain.com/), which will help us trace, monitor and debug LangChain applications.
 You can sign up for LangSmith [here](https://smith.langchain.com/).

 ```shell
 export LANGCHAIN_TRACING_V2=true
 export LANGCHAIN_API_KEY="your-api-key"
 export LANGCHAIN_PROJECT="your-project"  # if not specified, defaults to "default"
 ```

 Now you can get started:

 ```python